 The Rich and the Red

 Gulab jamuns.
 Photo courtesy Virasat Tours

 Jaipur’s culinary offerings are a reflection of the produce of this desert area.
 Some are easy chaats, others are elaborate preparations based on recipes from royal kitchens.
 On a tour through the Old City with Virasat Experiences, try dahi kachori, ker sangri, a local bean and tart berry preparation, and spicy laal maas, a mutton curry.
-Ease flaming taste buds with sweet, rich ghewar, a deep fried flour disc soaked in sugar syrup. (www.virasatexperiences.com; duration 3-3.5 hr; tours at noon and 5 p.m.; veg ₹2,000 per person, non-veg ₹2,500 per person; minimum two people; book one day in advance.)
+Ease flaming taste buds with sweet, rich ghewar, a deep fried flour disc soaked in sugar syrup. (www.virasatexperiences.com; duration 2.5-3 hr; tour starts at 4 p.m. daily except for Sundays.; from ₹1,500 per person; minimum two people; book one day in advance.)

 Market Day in Matunga

 Take your shopping bag along on this walk to stock up on new ingredients and flavours.
 Many Tamilian Brahmin and Jain families have made Matunga their home, and this is reflected in the fresh produce and ingredients available here.
 Stop at popular food stores in the neighbourhood, redolent with the aromas of freshly ground spices and coffee beans.
 Finish off with tiffin and coffee at one of Matunga’s many famous South Indian restaurants. (www.mumbaimagic.com; duration 2 hr; tours at 10.30 a.m. and 5 p.m.
 Tues-Sun; from ₹1,000 per head, varies depending on group size.)